 115.217 (c) The agency requires all applicants and employees who may have contact with residents have a criminal background check.
 Criminal background checks for all potential employees are completed through a contract with Accurate.
 For those considered for promotions or who transfer from another facility, an internal background check through GEO is requested on the Prison Rape Elimination Act Questionnaire Internal Promotion/Transfer form (HR-104), and an "Accurate" background check is conducted.
 If an applicant answers on their application, they are a prior institutional employee, information from prior institutional employers shall be requested through Accurate.
-From information provided on the Preaudit Questionnaire, in the past 12 months, nine (9) background checks were completed by Accurate and Pa.
-DOC.
+From information provided on the Pre-Audit Questionnaire, in the past 12 months, twenty-nine (29) criminal background checks were completed on employees.

 115.217 (d): The facility performs criminal background checks through Accurate before enlisting the services of any contractor or volunteer.
 In information provided on the Pre-Audit Questionnaire, in the past 12 months there were no criminal background checks conducted for volunteers or contractors.
+Contractors from Ingram State Technical College and Wexford Medical receive background checks through the Alabama Bureau of Investigation (ABI).

 115.217 (e): Criminal background checks are conducted through Accurate every five years for employees and volunteers.
-The facility provided three five-year background checks at the auditor's request.
+The facility provided several five year background checks and the auditor randomly requested background check on staff that had five year tenure at the facility.